Part of Core Framework Modules

 Operating rules

-Many repeating patterns are not caused by a lack of insight.
-They are caused by operating rules that still feel true to the system.
+Many recurring patterns emerge because old operating rules still feel true or necessary to the system.

 Examples: